dseclub/MDSE/README.md

 **Data Wrangling with Python** by Jacqueline Kazil, Katharine Jarmul

-**Practical DevOps** by Joakim Verona

-**Effective DevOps with AWS: Ship faster, scale better, and deliver incredible productivity Paperback – July 31, 2017** by Nathaniel Felsen

-**Foundations for Architecting Data Solutions: Managing Successful Data Projects** by Ted Malaska, Jonathan Seidman

-**Data Architecture A Primer for the Data Scientist: A Primer for the Data Scientist** by W.H.
-Inmon, Daniel Linstedt, Mary Levins

 **Introducing MLOps: How to Scale Machine Learning in the Enterprise** by Mark Treveil

 **Introduction to Machine Learning with Python** by Andreas C. Mueller , Sarah Guido